Amari Dhaka Appoints Govnd Joshi As New Hotel Manager

 (MENAFN- Bangladesh Monitor)

-An experienced hospitality professional, Govnd Joshi has been appointed as the new hotel Manager of Amari Dhaka, a 5 star hotel property owned by Karishma Services Ltd. .
+Dhaka: An experienced hospitality professional, Govnd Joshi has been appointed as the new hotel Manager of Amari Dhaka, a 5 star hotel property owned by Karishma Services Ltd.

 Having experience in luxury hotels across the globe, Govnd joined as hotel manager of the property in Onyx hospitality from his recent posting in Thailand with the Ascott Group as Hotel Manager in Bangkok.